SiliconLabs/wiseconnect/examples/featured/firmware_update/readme.md

 ## Purpose/Scope

-This application demonstrates how to update the SiWx91x firmware via Wi-Fi by downloading an image from a remote TCP server.
-The TCP server may be hosted on a local PC (as demonstrated in this example), or alternately on a cloud service such as Amazon AWS or Microsoft Azure.
-The update process works as follows:
+This application shows how to update the TA(NWP) firmware of a device via Wi-Fi by downloading the firmware file from a remote TCP server.
+The server can be run on a local PC.
+Here's how the update process works:

-- The SiWx91x acts as a TCP client and connects to a TCP server via Wi-Fi.
+ - **Connection** : The device connects to a Wi-Fi network and acts as a TCP client.
-- The SiWx91x OTA application sends a firmware file request to the server and server responds with the firmware file.
+ - **Request**    : The device sends a request to the TCP server for the firmware update file.
+ - **Download**   : The server sends the firmware file to the device.
-- The OTA application programs the firmware into the SiWx91x flash memory and reboots.
+ - **Update**     : The device writes the new firmware to its memory and then restarts to complete the update.

+This process allows the device to update its software over the air (OTA) without needing a physical connection.

 ## Prerequisites/Setup Requirements